xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 UART modules 0..4 and 8 are connected to ports J1..J5 and J9.

 # S9IO IP Core Description
-IP core is designed for sending control and work commands into ASICs BM1387 used in Antminer S9 and provides basic post-processing of input data.
+IP core is designed for sending configuration commands and work specifications into ASICs BM1387 used in Antminer S9 and provides basic post-processing of input data.
 IP core contains following features:
-- two interfaces - one intended for configuration/control of the hashing chips and one for streaming mining work and processing results
+- two interfaces - one is intended for configuration (commands) of the hashing chips and one for streaming mining works
-- FIFO buffers to hold of input and output data for work and control interface
+- FIFO buffers to hold of input and output data for command and work interfaces
 - UART interface with configurable baud-rate
-- CRC modules for calculation of checksum for work commands (CRC16), control commands (CRC5) and responses (CRC5)
+- CRC modules for calculation of checksum for work specifications (CRC16), commands (CRC5) and responses (CRC5)
 - control and status registers
 - IRQ ports for signaling state of FIFO buffers